ml-w/med_img_streamlit/dicom_anonymizer/README.md

    `streamlit run user_interface.py`
    Open the link provided in your terminal to access the application.

+3. Modify `application/app_settings/config.py` to change the default behavior of anonymization.

 ## Features
 - User-Friendly Interface: Provides an intuitive web interface built with Streamlit for easy interaction and input management.
 - Folder and File Format Input: Allows users to specify the directory containing DICOM files and the desired file format for processing.